k8snetworkplumbingwg/multus-cni/docs/development.md

 ## Multus release schedule

-On the first maintainer's meeting, twice yearly, after January 1st and July 1st, if a new version has not been tagged, a new version will tagged.
+On the first maintainer's meeting, twice yearly, after January 1st and July 1st, if a new version has not been tagged, a new version will tag.